 Find the Cheapest Insurance Quotes in Your Area

-When shopping for a home, it is easy to overlook costs which are not talked about as much by real estate agents.
-One such cost to consider is homeowners insurance.
-ValuePenguin studied quotes for a sample 2,000 square foot home over 90 cities in the state in order to determine which of its cities had the highest and lowest annual home insurance premiums.
-Based on this sample property, Pennsylvania homeowners pay on average $967 per year.
-Our research has shown there exist significant price differences of up to 50% between homes insurance rates in different cities.
-Below we profile the top five most and least affordable cities in the state of Pennsylvania for homeowners.
-To find homeowners insurance quotes, use our quote tool above.
+ValuePenguin studied quotes for a sample 2,000 square foot home in 94 cities in the state of Pennsylvania in order to determine which cities had the highest and lowest annual home insurance premiums.
+Based on this sample property, Pennsylvania homeowners pay on average $1,169 per year.
+Our research shows that there are significant price differences between home insurance rates in different cities.
+Below we profile the largest, cheapest and most expensive cities in the state of Pennsylvania for homeowners insurance.
+To find personalized homeowners insurance quotes, use our quote tool above.

 - Cheapest Homeowners Insurance Companies